 Alkaline hydrolysis has become of increasing interest as an alternative inactivation method for (microbiologically) contaminated organic waste, including animal carcasses.
 Its effectiveness, relative ease to use, low impact on the environment and relative low operational costs make it the method of choice compared to the classical inactivation techniques such as autoclaving, incineration or rendering (see Annex).
 Since the 1990ies, tissue digesters for alkaline hydrolysis have been installed in many US high containment facilities to dispose animal carcasses (Kaye, 2003) and new digesters are being installed with increasing frequency.
 In Europe, tissue digesters have become operational since 2011 in high containment large animal facilities in Spain and Germany.
-Additional digesters are planned in high containment facilities in the UK, the Netherlands, Norway and potentially other European countries.
-In Belgium, a 300 - 500 kg capacity tissue digester will be installed in 2013-2014 at the BSL3 facility of the Faculty of Veterinary Medicine, Ghent University and at the BSL3 facility of the CODA-CERVA in Machelen.
+Additional digesters are planned or installed in high containment facilities in the UK, the Netherlands, Norway, France and potentially other European countries.
+In Belgium, a 300 - 500 kg capacity tissue digester will be installed in 2013-2014 at the containment level (CL)3 animal facility of the Faculty of Veterinary Medicine, Ghent University and at the CL3 animal facility of the CODA-CERVA in Machelen.

-Despite its proven effectiveness in terms of inactivation, the implementation of alkaline hydrolysis is hindered because of overlapping legislation, i.e. the contained use legislation, the waste management legislation and the animal by-products legislation, that do not apply the same criteria.
+Despite its proven effectiveness in terms of inactivation, the implementation of alkaline hydrolysis is hindered because of overlapping legislation that pursue different objectives and apply different standards.